Nonprofit Professionals Alumni Club Scholarship

 M.S. – Counseling

 Many Cal State Fullerton alumni can probably relate to this year’s Nonprofit Professionals Award recipient, Nicole Nishimura, as she makes her mark in the community as a future counselor.
 With years of experience in nonprofit development, Nicole realized it was time to take her interests a step further and pursue a Master of Science in Counseling degree at Cal State Fullerton.
 “I’m really interested in working one-on-one with people.
 I want to make a difference at the micro level,” said Nishimura when sharing her story about her decision to attend Cal State Fullerton to study counseling.
 “Cal State Fullerton has a great reputation and a lot of connections in the community.”
-When Nishimura heard about the scholarship this also introduced her to the existence of the NP chapter.
-As the 2014 scholarship recipient, she is excited to know that she will graduate from Cal State Fullerton with a support system and network already in place through the chapter.
+When Nishimura heard about the scholarship it also introduced her to the NP club.
+As the 2014 scholarship recipient, she is excited to know that she will graduate from Cal State Fullerton with a support system and network already in place through the club.
 Nishimura is funding her college education all on her own, so the scholarship makes a significant impact.

 2013 - Jody Cajudo '15